top of page

 YOU DID IT, YOU GOT ENROLLED IN MEDICARE, NOW WHAT?

-Look at their website, sift through some of the information, and see if you think you would be comfortable speaking with them.
-Any reputable broker will have been in business for a minimum of 3-5 years.
-If they do not offer an appealing and organized website, then you run Forest, Run!
-If it looks like the website is nothing more than a landing page, keep moving.
-Read their about us section, look to see if they have a Blog or have any articles written, spend about 10-15 looking through their site, and make an educated decision, based on what you see, you are in control.
-Then either email them or give them a call to discuss things.
+Review their website, review the information, and determine whether you would be comfortable speaking with them.
+Any reputable broker will have been in business for at least 3-5 years.
+If they do not offer an appealing, well-organized website, you run Forest, Run!
+If the website appears to be nothing more than a landing page, keep moving.
+Read their About Us section to see if they have a Blog or any articles.
+Spend about 10-15 minutes looking through their site, and make an informed decision based on what you see.
+You are in control.
+Then either email them or call them to discuss.
 Ask them how a Broker can help you with the next steps.

 What is the difference between an Agent and a Broker?
-An agent will most typically only work for one or maybe two Insurance companies.
-So, that means that legally, they can only market and sell those companies' products.
-On the other hand, a broker typically has multiple companies that they are contracted with.
+An agent typically works for only one or two Insurance companies.
+So, that means they can only legally market and sell those companies' products.
+On the other hand, a broker typically has multiple companies with which they are contracted.
 Using us at Braden Medicare as one example, we are contracted with over 34 Insurance Carriers.

 We represent what we believe are the best companies to partner with, including Aetna, Allstate, Aflac, AARP, ACE, Anthem, Amerigroup, Banner, BCBS, Bankers Fidelity, Cigna, Globe Life, Gold Kidney, Humana, Lumico, Manhattan Life, Medico, Mutual of Omaha, Nassau, Royal Arcanum, United American, United Healthcare and National General to name a few.
-We are also licensed to sell every available Medicare Part D Plan in every state we are licensed.
-It takes a lot more time and commitment to do this, but we believe it is the best way to justly service our clients.
+We are also licensed to sell all available Medicare Part D Plans in every state where we are licensed.
+It takes much more time and commitment to do this, but we believe it is the best way to serve our clients justly.

-Having multiple options really is a huge advantage so you can ensure you are not overpaying and to ensure that you have the best variety of plans and plan options to choose from.
+Having multiple options is a significant advantage, helping you avoid overpaying and giving you the best variety of plans and options to choose from.

 Working with a Broker is 100% free!
 It's true!
-You see, the way Medicare Insurance works is that there is a built-in commission rate pre-determined by each Insurance Company and approved by Medicare and their States Department of Insurance.
-So, whoever writes the application, receives the commission.
-Whether you are working with a local licensed Agent or Broker or if you thought it was better to call a company's 1-800 Number and get transferred to an agent, you never get a cheaper rate.
+Medicare Insurance works with a built-in commission rate set by each Insurance Company and approved by Medicare and the state insurance department.
+So, whoever writes the application receives the commission.
+Whether you are working with a local licensed Agent or Broker, or if you thought it was better to call a company's 1-800 Number and get transferred to an agent, you never get a cheaper rate.
 This is why it just makes good common sense to work with a professional who actually cares about their clients, respects the Medicare process, and is dedicated to serving others!

 DOES MEDICARE COVER VISION CARE?